uiucsn/Astro-ORACLE/README.md

 ## Step 3 - Building the Tensors

 We are using pytorch for building our classification models so we convert all our LSST source objects into tensor representations.
-As an intermediate step, we store all these events as Astropy tables in the ecsv format.
-This is done using the LSST_Source.get_event_table() function.
+As an intermediate step, we combine the parquet files into a combined train parquet file and a combined test parquet file.

-In order to do this, we use the following steps:
+In order to do this, we use the following step(s):

-- `cd data/data/elasticc2_train`
-- `mkdir event_tables`
-- Convert all the data to astropy ecsv tables: `ls parquet | xargs -IXXX -P32 python ../../../parquet_to_LSST_Source.py parquet/XXX event_tables/`
+- `python combine_parquet.py data/data/elasticc2_train/parquet/  data/data/elasticc2_train/train_parquet.parquet data/data/elasticc2_train/test_parquet.parquet`

-This will store all the LSST sources, along with the associate photometry and host galaxy information in astropy tables.
+This will store all the LSST sources, along with the associate photometry and host galaxy information in parquet files.

 We use this representation to build tensors using the pytorch data loader to create two tensors for each event.
 One of them is a `(sequence_length, n_ts_features)` shaped tensor that represents the time series data.
 We apply one hot encoding to represent the passband data and pass the `FLUXCAL` and `FLUXCALERR` data through the `asinh` function to squish it and get some more workable numerical values.
 The other tensor is a `(n_static_features)` shaped tensor that represents all the static data from the SNANA header file in addition to the `custom_engineered_features`.